VictorPimentaDev/VictorPimentaDev/README.md

 - 👋 Hi, I’m @VictorPimentaDev

-- ⚡ Fun fact: i have a dog an multiple plants
+- ⚡ Fun fact: i have a dog and multiple plants

 <!---
 VictorPimentaDev/VictorPimentaDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.